fbielejec/SpreaD3-web/README.md

 .:: SpreaD3-web ::.
 ===================

-*Spatial Phylogenetic Reconstruction of Evolutionary Dynamics - web service* <br />
+*Spatial Phylogenetic Reconstruction of Evolutionary Dynamics - REST api* <br />
 Version: 0.0.1, 2017 <br />
 Author: Filip Bielejec <br />

 ## PURPOSE
 REST Web Services to SpreaD3, capable of generating links with on-line visualisations.

 ## LICENSE
   This is free software; you can redistribute it and/or modify